exercism/v3/.github/ISSUE_TEMPLATE/implement-concept-exercise.md

 For example:

-The goal of this exercise is to teach the student how concept X is implemented in C#.
-We will teach X through C#'s Y type.
+The goal of this exercise is to teach the student how concept X is implemented in <LANG>.
+We will teach X through <LANG>'s Y type.

 ## Things to teach